melvinzhang/counter-machine/README.md

 Squaring with 3CM
 -----------------

-A 3CM with X in counter 1 is able to compute X^2
+A 3CM with X in counter 1 is able to compute X^2.

+Proof: See [square.py](square.py) for the algorithm from schroeppel1972